 If the weather cooperates, explore Brooklyn at your own pace.
-The borough is full of interesting neighborhoods, eateries, and shop that are all each quite different from the next.
-For a self-guided tour of different neighborhoods during July 4th, consider Dumbo, Brooklyn Heights, Park Slope, or walk the Brooklyn Bridge to or from Manhattan.
+The borough is full of interesting neighborhoods, eateries, and shops that are all each quite different from the next.
+For a self-guided tour of different neighborhoods during July Fourth, consider Dumbo, Brooklyn Heights, Park Slope, or walk the Brooklyn Bridge to or from Manhattan.

-Dumbo's Front Street makes for a nice short walking tour.
-Dumbo is an acronym for "down under the Manhattan Bridge overpass."
-Tucked under the Manhattan Bridge, the old industrial neighborhood of Dumbo has been transformed into a hip, high-rise haven for artists, bankers, and a handful of trendy stores, restaurants, and food shops.
-The Manhattan views are incredible from here.
+Dumbo: Dumbo's Front Street makes for a nice, short walking tour.
+This area, an acronym for "down under the Manhattan Bridge overpass," was once an industrial neighborhood that has been transformed into a hip, high-rise haven for artists, bankers, and a handful of trendy stores, restaurants, and food shops.

-Take a walk through historic Pierrepont Place in old Brooklyn Heights and you will see stately homes, great Manhattan views from the airy promenade overlooking New York Harbor, and a bevy of educational institutions.
-It is also home to...
-Brooklyn's municipal government, centered in the historic Borough Hall building.
+Brooklyn Heights: Take a walk through historic Pierrepont Place in old Brooklyn Heights and you will see stately homes, great Manhattan views from the airy promenade overlooking New York Harbor, a bevy of educational institutions, and the seat of Brooklyn's municipal government.

 08 of 09